Bahá’í News/Issue 302/Text

 Efforts are being made in all countries to complete the purch Bahá’í Endowments by Riḍván

-WORLD RELIGION DAY
+SEVEN CITIES OBSERVE WORLD RELIGION DAY[edit]

-Bahá’í Nachrichten, publi the National Spiritual Asse Germany and Austria, rep< World Religion Day was with Well-attended meeting seldorf, Bonn, Frankfurt, H‘ Karlsruhe, Stuttgart, and ‘
+Bahá’í Nachrichten, publi the National Spiritual Asse Germany and Austria, rep World Religion Day was with well-attended meeting seldorf, Bonn, Frankfurt, H Karlsruhe, Stuttgart, and The theme chosen by the stressed the importance o of religions.

-Portuguese Autumn Conference, held in Porto, Portugal, on October 23-30, 1955.
+Portuguese Autumn Conference, held in Porto, Portugal, on October 29-30, 1955.

-South America ENROLLMENTS ENLARGE I7 COMMUNITIES
+ENROLLMENTS ENLARGE 17 COMMUNITIES[edit]

-The New Territories Committee of South America reports that pioneering efforts being made in their goal areas have resulted in the enrollment of several new believers, thus forming a nucleus for new Bahá’í Communities in the following places: Chiloé Island; Juan Fernandez lsland, Chile; Galapagos Islands; Cook Islands; Dutch Guiana; British Guiana (two cities); Leeward Islands; and Windward Islands.
+The New Territories Committee of South America reports that pioneering efforts being made in their goal areas have resulted in the enrollment of several new believers, thus forming a nucleus for new Bahá’í Communities in the following places: Chiloé Island; Juan Fernandez Island, Chile; Galapagos Islands; Cook Islands; Dutch Guiana; British Guiana (two cities); Leeward Islands; and Windward Islands.

-Consolidation work has advanced through the declaration of new believers in Asuncion, Paraguay; Arequipa, Lima, and Huancayo, Peru; Montevideo, Uruguay; Guayaquil, Ecuador; Osorno, Chile; and Sao Paul, Brazil, according to Noticias Bahá’í Sud Americanas.
+Consolidation work has advanced through the declaration of new believers in Asuncion, Paraguay; Arequipa, Lima, and Huancayo, Peru; Montevideo, Uruguay: Guayaquil, Ecuador; Osorno, Chile; and Sao Paul, Brazil, according to Noticias Bahá’í Sud Americanas.

 LONCOCHE REPORTS SUMMER SESSIONS[edit]